umutcanaltin/fpgai_compiler/paper/paper.md

 python3 main.py --onnx-file-name my_image_classifier.onnx
 ```

-User should modify input data and output data structure from main python file.
+Before using the main.py file, the user must declare the input and output data types in the main file.
+This step is crucial for ensuring that the data passed to the model is correctly formatted, allowing for accurate inference and processing within the engine.
+By specifying these types, users can avoid runtime errors and enhance the compatibility of their data with the FPGA implementation.